Blog

 The junior might struggle without experience and the correct environment, they can’t influence their team with decisions, and there is no clear result or improvement.

-How big does a business need to be to bring in a merchandise planner?
+How big does a business need to be to bring in a merchandiser?

-It’s never too early to bring in a merchandise planner.
+It’s never too early to bring in a fashion merchandiser.

 The earlier, the better to start tracking data, understanding analytics, and making informed decisions about your product assortments.